markstringer-dti/markstringer-dti.github.io/dti.md

 And this, final reason is the main reason that it's useful, important and clever, whenever you can, to try to move a project towards delivering working software earlier rather than later.
 By doing this, by putting working software in the hands of the people who will use it, you start to solve the flowers vs fruit problem that we talked about in the last chapter.

-Because you move the discussion and the dynamic of the project away from flowers - a discussion about the list of things that a piece of software will do to fruit - something that is in people's hands that will do something that's useful for them.
+When you put working software in the hands of users, you shift the discussion.
+You shift the discussion and the dynamic of the project away from flowers.
+The focus isn't any more about the shiny list of things that a piece of software might do.
+Now the discussion is about fruit.
+What does the software actually do?
+Now that it's in people's hands, does it do something that's useful for them.

 I worked on a project for an organisation that was still doing pretty much all of it's business using paper documents.
 This was a huge organisation, and it processed a lot of paper.
 The project that I was working on was trying to take just one of the processes that this organisation did and manage it using an electronic document management system.

 And the project had a couple of good things going for it.
 Firstly it was using an Agile way of doing things.
 Secondly, the product owner was a former clerk of the company, she new all the other clerks and she knew their business very well.

 To start with the project had a tough time.
 We could get servers to put the software on.
 The document package we'd chosen wasn't as mature as we thought it would be.
-But we pushed on through some early design iterations and a load of technical problems until we got to one show and tell where the team finally had some working software that they could show.
+But we pushed on through some early design iterations.
+We dealt with a load of technical problems.
+Finally, we got to one show and tell where the team had working software that they could show.

 It was an odd turning point in the project.
 Because that first demo was so terrible.
 We'd managed to pare down the what this demo did to a view of a collection of documents and then a display of the document when its title was clicked.
 In that first demo, when we clicked on the document link, a window came up that said "Do you want to veiw your document?"
 Yes, with that spelling mistake.
 And then when the user clicked "OK" an error message appeared.

 The look on the product owner's face!
 At this point were were about £500,000 into a £2 Million project.
 And all she had to show was a misspelled-spelled but that led to an error message.
 It was a hard time for her and it was a hard time for the team.

 But two weeks later it was a slightly different story.
-Now there was a list of documents, now when the document was clicked, the chance to open the document had a button that was spelled correctly and when it was clicked, the document was displayed.
+Now there was a list of documents.
+Now when the document was clicked, the chance to open the document had a button that was spelled correctly.
+And when it was clicked, the document was displayed!

 The product owner seems a little bit more relaxed.